What Are Fibroids and How Do They Affect Your Health?

 - Bowel problems: Large fibroids can also press on the rectum, causing constipation or difficulty passing stool.

-- Infertility: In rare cases, fibroids can interfere with fertility by blocking the fallopian tubes or preventing the implantation of a fertilized egg.
+- Infertility: In rare cases, they can interfere with fertility by blocking the fallopian tubes or preventing the implantation of a fertilized egg.

-Treatment for fibroids depends on the size and location of the fibroids, as well as the severity of symptoms.
+Treatment for fibroids depends on the size and location of the growths, as well as the severity of symptoms.
 Treatment options include:

-- Watchful waiting: If fibroids are small and not causing any symptoms, we may recommend watchful waiting, which involves monitoring the fibroids over time.
+- Watchful waiting: If the growths are small and not causing any symptoms, we may recommend watchful waiting, which involves monitoring them over time.

 - Medications: Hormonal medications, such as birth control pills, can help regulate menstrual bleeding and relieve cramps.
-Often, hormones such as the Gonadotropin-releasing hormone can be used to shrink fibroids.
+Often, hormones such as the Gonadotropin-releasing hormone can be used to shrink them.

 - Uterine artery ablation: This procedure shrinks fibroids, and is performed by interventional radiologists.
 If you are a candidate for this procedure, we will be happy to refer you.

-- Surgery: Surgery may be necessary if fibroids are large or causing severe symptoms.
+- Surgery: Surgery may be necessary if they are large or causing severe symptoms.

 - Alternative therapies: Therapies such as acupuncture, exercise, dietary changes, and herbal remedies can be effective at treating fibroids.